Master of Science Vitality and Ageing

 For pioneers of tomorrow's medical care

-Thanks to recent, successful advances in medical research concerning issues of cumulative damage sustained by the ageing body, death has been banished to old age.
+Thanks to recent advances in medical research concerning issues of cumulative damage sustained by the ageing body, death has been banished to old age.
 Thus, the ageing process can be (partially) avoided and extended if sufficient energy is invested into maintenance and repair.
 We can anticipate ongoing improvements in the length and quality of our lives and expect a future with more years lived in good health.

-The elderly require a different - more holistic - treatment strategy.
+Older persons require a different - more holistic - treatment strategy.
 Current academic and clinical practice are not sufficiently equipped to translate this essential paradigm shift into action.
 To address this specific gap, Leyden Academy developed the Vitality and Ageing master programme.